alxesv/G5_L2_PARIS_SECURITE/README.md

 For local development :

-To run front:
+To run frontend only :
 ```bash
     cd frontend/
     npm run dev
 ```

-To run back :
+To run backend only :
 ```bash
     cd backend/
     node index.js